lmarzen/esp32-weather-epd/README.md

 This is a weather display powered by a wifi-enabled ESP32 microcontroller and a 7.5in E-Paper (aka E-ink) display.
 Current and forecasted weather data is obtained from the OpenWeatherMap API.
 A sensor provides the display with accurate indoor temperature and humidity.

 The project draws ~14μA when sleeping and an estimated average of ~83mA during its ~10s wake period.
 The display can be configured to update as frequently as desired.
 When the refresh interval is set to 30 minutes, the device will run for >6 months on a single 5000mAh battery.
-The project displays accurate battery life percentage and can be recharged via a USB-C cable connected to a wall-adapter or computer.
+The project displays accurate battery life percentage and can be recharged via a USB-C cable connected to a wall adapter or computer.

 There are configuration options for everything from location, time/date formats, units, and language to air quality index scale and hourly outlook graph bounds.

-The hourly outlook graph (bottom right) shows a line that indicates temperature and shaded bars that indicate probability of precipitation.
+The hourly outlook graph (bottom right) shows a line indicating temperature and shaded bars indicating probability of precipitation.

 <p float="left">
   <img src="showcase/assembled-demo-raleigh-front.jpg" />